 - 1. pass,

 - 2. fail, or

-- 3. defer the decision.
+- 3. decision deferred.
 This option should be used only if the committee intends to hold another examination within 180 calendar days.

-The result of the examination is communicated to the student, Academic and Instructional Services Office and the Student Academic Affairs Office as soon as possible at the conclusion of the exam.
+The result of the examination is communicated to the student and the Academic and Instructional Services Office as soon as possible at the conclusion of the examination.

-The preliminary examination must be retaken if the final exam is not passed within five years of the original examination.
+The preliminary examination must be retaken if the final examination is not passed within five years of the original examination.